Ivinco/WordPress-Sphinx-Search-plugin/readme.txt

 * Log all search results, except empty results
 * Display Top-n search keywords
 * Display Latest-n search keywords
-* If entered search keywords has relevant keywords in log, then display top relevant keywords in Top-n bar.
+* If entered search keywords has relevant keywords in log, then display top relevant keywords in Top-n bar
+* Extended search form at the sidebar and on the search results page.

 Backend features